amegeddon/Paws-and-Pints/TESTING.md

 ### Lighthouse

-The lighthouse tool within the chrome developer tools has been used to test performance, best practices, accessibility, and SEO.
-Desktop and mobile tests have been run for each page.
+The Lighthouse tool in Chrome Developer Tools has been used to test performance, best practices, accessibility, and SEO.
+Both desktop and mobile tests have been conducted for each page.

 <details><summary>Index</summary>
 <img src="static/documents/lighthouse_index_desktop.png" alt="Desktop test for index page">